We need to swap expensive fuel for cheaper finance. And we're asking the banks to step up

 Australia treats car lending as secured — purpose-built EV loans, longer terms (up to seven years), lower rates (from 5.09%).
 New Zealand banks treat the same loan as an unsecured personal loan — capped at five years, at 7.99%.
 The kind of product you'd use to buy a second-hand couch.

-Below: comparing a hybrid RAV4 with an EV Kona at 5.5% over 15 years.
-The EV starts saving money from week one — and saves $35,000+ over the lifetime of the vehicle.
+When you compare a hybrid Toyota RAV4 with a Hyundai Kona EV financed at 5.5% over 15 years, the EV starts saving money from week one — and saves $35,000+ over the lifetime of the vehicle.

 Who the current products miss.